 In general, you want to set your defaults to those options that you most want people to select.
 An example would be setting the default urgency level of support tickets to Low, instead of Medium or High.
 Most people won’t change the default setting unless it’s really needed — but you’re not preventing them from doing so.
 As a result, you’ll get fewer tickets marked as high priority when they really don’t need to be.

-By understanding how your employees behave — not just your software’s functionality — you are more likely to achieve your business objectives.
-Need help developing software that will improve business performance?
+By understanding how your employees think and behave — not just your software’s functionality — you are more likely to achieve your business objectives.
+Need help developing enterprise applications that will improve business performance?
 Let’s chat.